For an overview on how to manage neuropathic pain, please read “Managing Neuropathic Pain” by Dr. Steven Scherer.

 None of my CMT patients has mentioned this complaint, but a similar complaint was discussed in The CMTA Report.
 It certainly sounds like a pain originating in a nerve.
 Nerve root compression in the back must be considered as an alternate explanation.
 One hates to give daily medication for a pain that occurs three to four times a month, but the kind of medication that works for this must be taken chronically.
 Amitriptyline is a good drug, but is rather sedative and has to be used with caution in older people.
 Several of its cousins, nortriptyline and desipramine, are less sedative.
 If well tolerated, better pain relief might result from a higher dose.
 They are all convenient due to a once daily dose.
 Gabapentin has fewer side effects, but it is usually taken three times a day.
 One other option might be a TENS unit, which has electrodes placed on the affected limb through which a small electric current flows from a battery.
 This often alleviates this kind of pain.

 I was recently diagnosed with CMT following referral to an orthopedist for multiple stress fractures in my foot.
 I have osteoporosis (-3.5) and began Fosamax treatment.
 I am now experiencing pain in my legs, particularly my right leg (which had the stress fractures of the foot).
-Sometimes I feel like needles are all over my legs, numbness in my right leg, and a low-grade ache in my right leg about two inches above my ankle.
+Sometimes I feel like needles are all over my legs.
+I have numbness and a low-grade ache in my right leg about two inches above my ankle.
 Sometimes my hands hurt a little.
 I have never experienced these pains before.
 I am losing muscle in my hands.
 Could Fosamax have a neurotoxic effect?
 If so, could I use Evista?

 Non-estrogenic medications to treat osteoporosis have their fair share of adverse effects, some of which are listed below: